 So lots of citrus and vanilla.
 Maybe some fake oak things I didn’t like up front but given time and air I appreciated the weight against the punchy greens and acid.
 Much as I’ll appreciate the slow cords against Fiona’s spoken-word-esque lyrics someday maybe.

 But in all truth yeah I like this wine.
 It coats the mouth and ballasts they soul and has a lot going on for the price.
-And takes a minute to appreciate but it’s good for an evening. — a year ago
+And takes a minute to appreciate but it’s good for an evening. — 2 years ago

 Biscuits, rye, miso, whoa.
 Delicious.
 Green (unripe) fruit notes.
 Pleasant acid snap and some primary yeastiness plus a little bitter tannin in the finish that I think will all develop beautifully in bottle.
-Love this producer and cuvee, though I may prefer the more basic Resonance cuvee, at least for early drinking. — a year ago
+Love this producer and cuvee, though I may prefer the more basic Resonance cuvee, at least for early drinking. — 2 years ago

 Bought online.
 Drank at the cabin November 2019.
 Very tart, similar to a sour beer.
-I like it but I’m waiting to see how it opens up. — a year ago
+I like it but I’m waiting to see how it opens up. — 2 years ago

 With Covid-19 and the country in extended lockdown, mass economic shutdown & unemployment, one has extra time to enjoy some extra bottles, explore their creative side & dabble in a third career.